At Otamatea High School students are offered the opportunity to learn Te Reo Maori, Japanese and Mandarin Chinese.

 May our descendants live on and our hopes be fulfilled.

-Māori Performing Arts is a core part of the Māori course and means that students can utilise their skills in a practical manner.
+Māori Performing Arts is a core part of the Māori course and means that students can utilise their kapa haka skills in a practical manner.

 Learn everyday conversation.

-Take a trip to Japan to experience the language and culture first hand.
+Take a trip to Japan to experience the language and culture first hand and / or host a short term Japanese exchange student.

 Depending on student numbers, Japanese can be taken as an NCEA subject.